777arc/PySDR/content/cyclostationary.rst

 Cyclostationarity is especially strong in OFDM signals due to OFDM's use of a cyclic prefix (CP), which is where the last several samples of each OFDM symbol is copied and added to the beginning of the OFDM symbol.
 This leads to a strong cyclic frequency corresponding to the OFDM symbol length (which is equal to the inverse of the subcarrier spacing, plus CP duration).

-Simulation of OFDM with a CP using 64 subcarriers, 25% CP, and QPSK modulation.
+Let's play around with an OFDM signal.
+Below is the simulation of an OFDM signal with a CP using 64 subcarriers, 25% CP, and QPSK modulation on each subcarrier.
 We'll interpolate by 2x to simulate receiving at a reasonable sample rate, so that means the OFDM symbol length in number of samples will be (64 + (64*0.25)) * 2 = 160 samples.
 That means we should get spikes at alphas that are an integer multiple of 1/160, or 0.00625, 0.0125, 0.01875, etc. We will simulate 100k samples which corresponds to 625 OFDM symbols (recall that each OFDM symbol is fairly long).

 .. code-block:: python